HackSocNotts/code-of-conduct/README.md

 If an attendee or society member engages in unacceptable behavior, the committee members, their apointed deputiees, or relevant members of university of union staff may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the society without warning (and without refund in the case of a paid event).

 ## 6. Reporting Guidelines
-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a committee members, their apointed deputie, or relevant members of university of union staff as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a committee member, their appointed deputy, or relevant members of university or union staff as soon as possible.

 For incidents that occur outside of a society event you should email the Welfare and Inclusivity Officer (Molly Shalliker <molly.shalliker@hacksocnotts.co.uk>).

-For incidents that occur during a society event you should either contact a member of the society commmittee present at the event or email the Welfare and Inclusivity Officer.
+For incidents that occur during a society event you should either contact a member of the society committee present at the event, or email the Welfare and Inclusivity Officer.

 At select events we may also monitor calls to [+44 (0) 115 824 4588](tel:+441158244588).